 - Have a cold one at Orlando Brewing Company

 If all that sunshine has made you thirsty, head to Orlando Brewing Company.
 You can learn all about the brewing process – which is entirely organic – on one of their free tours, which run at 6pm Monday to Saturday.
 It’s best to get there early to secure your spot, as it’s pretty popular.
 You could even sample some of the local produce while you wait.
-It’d be rude not, wouldn’t it?
+It’d be rude not to, wouldn’t it?

 - Visit Disney Springs